 - Transporting firewood into the park is strictly prohibited.
 Confine fires to ground grills.
-Youcan buy wood at Caver's Camp Store. - A \$10 Backcountry Use Permit is required for all backcountry camping, and can be purchased online or in-person. - Use only fallen dead wood for fires. - Do not hang lanterns in trees to prevent forest fires.
+You can buy wood at Caver's Camp Store. - A Backcountry Use Permit is required for all backcountry camping.
+A free permit may be obtained at the park visitor center. - Use only fallen dead wood for fires. - Do not hang lanterns in trees to prevent forest fires.